 Key Words.
 Machine learning; Discrete character evolution; Regularization; Ancestral state reconstruction; Phylogenetic comparative methods; hidden Markov model; Bias-variance trade-off

 Complex discrete character models are now widely applied in phylogenetic comparative methods (PCMs).
 These models, which were initially limited to relatively few characters and simple processes, have been expanded in an attempt to incorporate various biological processes and sources of variation.
-Complexity has been introduced to these models through correlated character evolution (Pagel, 1994), hidden rate variation (Beaulieu et al., 2013, Boyko and Beaulieu 2021), state-dependent speciation and extinction (SSE) (Maddison et al., 2007; FitzJohn, 2012, Beaulieu et al. 2016), and the incorporation of continuous character information (May and Moore, 2020; Boyko et al., 2023).
+Complexity has been introduced to these models through correlated character evolution (Pagel, 1994), hidden rate variation (Beaulieu et al., 2013, Boyko and Beaulieu 2021), state-dependent speciation and extinction (SSE) (Maddison et al., 2007; FitzJohn, 2012, Beaulieu et al., 2016), and the incorporation of continuous character information (May and Moore, 2020; Boyko et al., 2023).

 This increasing complexity has also led to higher generality.
-For example, hidden Markov models which were initially introduced to model two binary characters (Beaulieu et al. 2013), have been expanded to allow for any number of characters, observed states, and hidden states (Boyko and Beaulieu 2021).
+For example, hidden Markov models which were initially introduced to model two binary characters (Beaulieu et al., 2013), have been expanded to allow for any number of characters, observed states, and hidden states (Boyko and Beaulieu, 2021).
 However, while this additional flexibility allows for customization of the phylogenetic comparative method to the system at hand, the large model space can make it challenging for biologists to find the most appropriate model for their particular dataset.
-The typical approach, multi-model inference framework (Burnham & Anderson, 2002), has a biologist decide on a set of potentially realistic models.
+The typical approach, multi-model inference framework (Burnham and Anderson, 2002), has a biologist decide on a set of potentially realistic models.
 The relative support for each model is then evaluated based on their fit to the data using information criteria such as Akaike Information Criterion (AIC).
-This approach is powerful because it allows for model averaging, where inferences are made based on a weighted average of the models’ included in the set (Burnham & Anderson, 2002).
+This approach is powerful because it allows for model averaging, where inferences are made based on a weighted average of the models’ included in the set (Burnham and Anderson, 2002).
 However, the effectiveness of multi-model inference relies heavily on the appropriateness of the model set.
-Several PCMs have been criticized for high false positive rates due to the exclusion of the “correct” null hypothesis (Rabosky & Goldberg, 2015; Davis et al., 2016).
-Although these criticisms have been addressed by introducing new model structures to serve as better null hypotheses (Beaulieu & O'Meara, 2016; Boyko & Beaulieu, 2021), the problem, when recast as a failure to include a complete model set (Boyko and Beaulieu 2023), suggests that there is still a vast space of unexplored model structures.
+Several PCMs have been criticized for high false positive rates due to the exclusion of the “correct” null hypothesis (Rabosky and Goldberg, 2015; Davis et al., 2016).
+Although these criticisms have been addressed by introducing new model structures to serve as better null hypotheses (Beaulieu and O'Meara, 2016; Boyko and Beaulieu, 2021), the problem, when recast as a failure to include a complete model set (Boyko and Beaulieu, 2023), suggests that there is still a vast space of unexplored model structures.

 Often the model set chosen for discrete character evolution are nested, with the difference being which parameters are variable and which are fixed.
-For example, for a two character binary state dataset, the difference between a correlated model (k=8) and the independent model (k=4) is whether changes in the focal character depend on the state of the background character (Pagel and Meade 2016).
-In the independent model parameters representing this dependency process are fixed to be equal, while in the correlated model they are freely estimated (Pagel and Meade 2016, Boyko and Beaulieu 2023).
+For example, for a two-character binary state dataset, the difference between a correlated model (k=8) and the independent model (k=4) is whether changes in the focal character depend on the state of the background character (Pagel and Meade, 2016).
+In the independent model parameters representing this dependency process are fixed to be equal, while in the correlated model they are freely estimated (Pagel and Meade, 2016, Boyko and Beaulieu, 2023).
 In this way, one can think of discrete models adding complexity by adding parameters to increase “biological realism” and represent new processes or relationships between variables.